dchacke/entangled-js/README.md

 // To destroy a message
 message.$destroy(function() {
-  // Do stuff after destroy
+  // Do stuff after destroy;
+  // The message object is now frozen, so as to prevent
+  // further modification
 });
 ```